 Wesley Crusher: They should have expelled all of us.

 Capt.
-Picard: They very nearly did.
+Picard: So Commander Albert believes.
+And they very nearly did.
 Mister Locarno made an impassioned plea for the rest of you.
-He said that he'd used his influence as squadron leader to convince you to attempt the Kolvoord maneuver and then to cover up the truth.
+He said that, as squadron leader, he'd convinced you to attempt the Kolvoord maneuver... and then to cover up the truth.
 He asked to take full responsibility.

 Capt.
 Picard: Do you remember the first day you came aboard this ship?
 Your mother brought you on the bridge.